Infinidoge/universe/readme.md

 This configuration was originally based on the DevOS template, but I have since rewritten it to use flake-parts instead!
 Some parts of Digga's library is replicated in [lib/digga.nix](./lib/digga.nix) as a stop-gap measure until I rewrite it to use something else.

+### `/bin`

+Miscellaneous scripts that I use elsewhere as part of my configuration.

+- `bwrap.bash`: A bubble-wrap script used for running Nix on systems where it shouldn't be.
+See https://ersei.net/en/blog/its-nixin-time
+- `install-doom.bash`: A script to install Doom Emacs if it doesn't already exist

 ### `/hosts`

 Each of the devices that my configuration is setup to target.